turbonemesis/constitution/CONSTITUTION.md

 Section 1 - This Constitution, and the rules created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land for the purposes it was designed for.

-Section 2 - The active voting members before mentioned, shall be bound by oath or affirmation, to support this Constitution;
+Section 2 - The active voting members before mentioned, shall be bound by oath or affirmation, to support this Constitution.

 ### Article	X	- Dissolution